VS-Gowtham/Github-JIRA-Integration-Project/README.md

 # Github-JIRA-Intergration-Project
 Automated Github -JIRA intergration

-Source code is in Github and application has been deployed on a EC2 instance.
+>Source code is in Github and application is deployed on a EC2 instance.
-Written API using FLASK Framework.
+>Written API using FLASK Framework.

 The END Goal of this Project is :